VolcharaMastering/full-form-control/README.md

 **Full-Form-Control** is a lightweight, headless library for form state and validation management in React & Next.js.
 **⚠️ This library is currently in testing mode**:

-- The data-editing module (loading pre-filled form values) is not yet tested.
 - Among standard validation libraries, only **Joi** has been verified.
 - Built-in validation is **not available** and will be implemented last.
 The main goal is flexible custom validation.